JacquesCarette/Drasil/code/stable/swhsnopcm/src/python/README.md

 ## What

-> Background: Solar Water Heating System With No Phase Change Material provide a novel way of storing energy..
+> Background: Solar Water Heating System with no Phase Change Material provide a novel way of storing energy..

 > Scope: Thermal analysis of a single solar water heating tank.